DethRaid/AndroidRenderer/docs/Renderer.md

 The gbuffer pass and ligthing pass must be subpasses in the same renderpass, to avoid flushing the gbuffers to main memory

+We also apply the

+## Surfel spawning

+We examine the depth buffer and the current surfel placement to decide where to place new surfels (if anywhere).
+We should bias towards surfels that have a higher overall variance

 ## Post-processing